 Our success will depend in part on our ability to obtain patents and maintain trade secret protection, as well as successfully defending these patents against challenges, while operating without infringing the proprietary rights of others.
 We have filed a number of U.S. patent applications on inventions relating to the composition of a variety of polymers, specific products, product groups and processing technology.
-As of September 30, 2018, we had a total of 24 issued U.S. patents and an additional 31 issued (or registered) foreign patents.
+As of March 31, 2019, we had a total of 26 issued U.S. patents and an additional 32 issued (or registered) foreign patents.
 The patents on the bioerodible technologies expire between May 2021 and March 2026.
 Currently, SUSTOL is covered by seven patents issued in the U.S. and by 30 patents issued in foreign countries including Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, Portugal, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
-U.S. patents covering SUSTOL have expiration dates ranging from May 2021 to September 2024; foreign patents covering SUSTOL have expiration dates ranging from May 2021 to September 2025.
-Currently, CINVANTI is covered by five patents issued in the U.S. with expiration dates of September 2035.
-HTX-011 is protected by seven patents issued in the U.S. with expiration dates ranging from May 2021 to April 2035 and one patent issued in Mexico with an expiration date of March 2034.
-Our policy is to actively seek patent protection in the U.S. and to pursue equivalent patent claims in selected foreign countries, thereby seeking patent coverage for novel technologies and compositions of matter that may be commercially important to the development of our business.
-Granted patents include claims covering the product composition, methods of use and methods of preparation.
-Our existing patents may not cover future products, additional patents may not be issued and current patents issued in the future, may not provide meaningful protection or prove to be of commercial benefit.
+U.S. patents covering SUSTOL have expiration dates ranging from May 2021 to September 2024; foreign patents covering SUSTOL have expiration dates of September 2035.
+HTX-011 is protected by nine patents issued in the U.S. with expiration dates ranging from May 2021 to April 2035, one patent issued in Canada with an expiration date of March 2034, and one patent issued in Mexico with an expiration date of March 2034.
+Our policy is to actively seek patent protection in the U.S. and to pursue equivalent patent claims in selected foreign countries, thereby seeking patents coverage for novel technologies and compositions of matter that may be commercially important to the development of our business.
+Granted patents include claims covering the product compositions of matters issued in the future, may not provide meaningful protection or prove to be of commercial benefit.

 The patent positions of pharmaceutical companies, including ours, are uncertain and involve complex legal and factual questions.
 In addition, the coverage claimed in a patent application can be significantly reduced before the patent is issued.
 Consequently, our patent applications may not issue into patents, and any issued patents may not provide sufficient protection for our product candidates or provide sufficient protection to afford us a commercial advantage against competitive technologies or may be held invalid if challenged or circumvented.
-Patent applications in the U.S. are maintained in confidence for at least 18 months after their filing.
-Consequently, we cannot be certain that the patent applications we are pursuing will lead to the issuance of any patent or be free from infringement or other claims from other parties.
+Patent applications we are pursuing will lead to the issuance of any patent or be free from infringement or other claims from other parties.
 Our competitors may also independently develop products similar to ours or design around or otherwise circumvent patents issued to us or licensed by us.
 In addition, the laws of some foreign countries may not protect our proprietary rights to the same extent as U.S. laws.